25prabhu10/notes/docs/Languages/Git/Git.md

 ### Stash

-Git stash temporarily saves the changes made in working directory and work on some other changes.
+Git stash temporarily saves the changes made in working directory and work on some other changes

 ```bash
 # save current changes